Svtter/ddns_for_intranet/readme.md

 This is a DDNS server, aimed at intranet.

 **Solve the ip changes in intranet.
+Star if you like it.

 ## finished